Paula Rego and Other Strong Women

 Strong Women Who Paint their Pain

 When Victor separated from his wife in 1956, he joined Rego in Lisbon, where the couple lived and painted together in Rego’s parents’ house in Ericeira.
 They were married in 1959 and had three children.
-The 1960s were decisive years for the family, as Rego discovered Dubuffet’s primitive works, which freed her own style (just look at the Salazar vomiting the Homeland).
+The 1960s were decisive years for the family, as Rego discovered Jean Dubuffet’s primitive works, which freed her own style (just look at the Salazar vomiting the Homeland).
 Moreover, both Rego and Willing lost their fathers in 1966.
 The year after, Willing was diagnosed with multiple sclerosis and Rego had to become his caretaker.
-All her frustrations, fears, pain, and little joys can be found in her paintings, often depicting strong female figures like Rego herself.
+All her frustrations, fears, pain, and little joys can be found in her paintings, often depicting strong women like Paula Rego herself.

 Strong Woman Against Female Mutilation